jimmc/jraceman/README-dev.md

 * The primary key column must be named "ID" and be a string
 * Foreign key columns must have a name that is the foreign key table name followed by id (example: Area.SiteID is a foreign key from the Area table to the Site table; see domain/area.go)
+  * If this is not the case, see the note below about using the `UpdateColumnInfos` method

 ### Add server code